ingresso-group/slate/source/includes/_purchase.md

     following details have been retained for reference.
 </aside>

-### Purchasing with a Stripe token or payment source

-To purchase with Stripe using a token or payment source you need the following steps:

-1. Retrieve a Stripe token or payment source (further detail below).
-2. Save the Stripe token or payment source in our payment processing engine, which will return a unique token as a reference
-3. Call `purchase.v1` passing in the payment engine reference from step 2.

 ### Using the Ingresso white label

 To use the Ingresso white label solution only for the checkout functionality,